gasproni/queryiteasy/README.md

 Queryiteasy makes the use of JDBC less verbose, and easier to use and maintain, by using the functional programming constructs in Java 8.

+## Main features

+* Almost no boilerplate code—e.g., connections, statements and result sets are closed automatically, no need for explicit calls to commit or rollback.
+* Transactions boundaries clearly visible in code
+* Wraps `java.sql.SQLException` with the unchecked exception [`com.asprotunity.queryiteasy.exception.RuntimeSQLException`](src/main/java/com/asprotunity/queryiteasy/exception/RuntimeSQLException.java), removing the need for lots of unnecessary try-catch blocks and throws clauses
+* Supports input, output and input-output parameters for queries (input only), and stored procedures and functions, in a clean and consistent way
+* Allows for easy customizations to support vendor specific SQL types.
+See example [here](examples/src/main/java/com/asprotunity/queryiteasy/examples/CustomPostgresBindersReadersAndParametersExample.java)
+* No special configuration—just put the jar in the classpath
+* No dependencies on external libraries and frameworks
+* Thoroughly tested (including mutation testing with [Pitest](http://pitest.org); to try it run `"gradlew pitest"` from the project root and the reports will be generated in `"build/reports/pitest"`)

 Here is an example, if we have the table below:

 |Name  |SQL Type|